-Mercury Quotes (20)
+Mercury Quotes (54 quotes)

-'Tis evident, that as common Air when reduc'd to half Its wonted extent, obtained near about twice as forcible a Spring as it had before; so this thus- comprest Air being further thrust into half this narrow room, obtained thereby a Spring about as strong again as that It last had, and consequently four times as strong as that of the common Air.
-And there is no cause to doubt, that If we had been here furnisht with a greater quantity of Quicksilver and a very long Tube, we might by a further compression of the included Air have made It counter-balance 'the pressure' of a far taller and heavier Cylinder of Mercury.
+’Tis evident, that as common Air when reduc’d to half Its wonted extent, obtained near about twice as forcible a Spring as it had before; so this thus- comprest Air being further thrust into half this narrow room, obtained thereby a Spring about as strong again as that It last had, and consequently four times as strong as that of the common Air.
+And there is no cause to doubt, that If we had been here furnisht with a greater quantity of Quicksilver and a very long Tube, we might by a further compression of the included Air have made It counter-balance “the pressure” of a far taller and heavier Cylinder of Mercury.
 For no man perhaps yet knows how near to an infinite compression the Air may be capable of, If the compressing force be competently increast.

-Chemistry is not the preservation hall of old jazz that it sometimes looks like.
+[On the future of Chemistry:] Chemistry is not the preservation hall of old jazz that it sometimes looks like.
 We cannot know what may happen tomorrow.
 Someone may oxidize mercury (II), francium (I), or radium (II).
 A mineral in Nova Scotia may contain an unsaturated quark per 1020 nucleons.
 (This is still 6000 per gram.)
 We may pick up an extraterrestrial edition of Chemical Abstracts.
 The universe may be a 4-dimensional soap bubble in an 11-dimensional space as some supersymmetry theorists argued in May of 1983.
 Who knows?

 A barbarous practice, the inconsistency, folly, and injury of which no words can sufficiently describe.